Dungeshwor Temple: Establishment

 According to myth, a Brahmin named Jyotikha Upadhyay had been traveling daily from the house daily while completing Panchali and Lohar Sangam in Panangli and Lohar, after completing the Hindu rituals and Santana and entering the cave.
 In this cave, he used to be involved in Shiva's worship and meditation, chastisement and after returning to his own house, have seen some disability in the hands of Brahmin.
-Even though his health condition was weak, despite of the continuation, in 1935, he met a saint named Sagar Giri on the banks of Karnali river.
+Even though his health condition was weak, despite the continuation, in 1935, he met a saint named Sagar Giri on the banks of Karnali river.
 So he requested Sagar Giri to continue this worship because it is not possible cause of his disability.
 After accepting the request of the Brahmin, the young man of Giri Thar, brought the Shivaling, established the temple and became the new lord of divine power.
 Then devotees and kings together with the protection of the temple made Damaha, Slogan, and idol for worshiping in the temple.
 Then slowly the temple's rise also increased.